Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

 If you see an error, you might want to try installing dependencies by hand.
 You can do this by opening a command prompt in the MusicBot folder and executing the command `pip install -r requirements.txt`.

-#### NOTE:
-You need to use the `!summon` command to bring the bot into your voice channel now.
-There will be an option for the bot to automatically join in a later release.
+**NOTE:** The bot will automatically join the owner's voice channel.
+If the owner isn't in a voice channel, join one and use the command `!summon` to bring the bot into your channel.